 New Employees and Volunteers

-Step 1: Go to www.virtus.org, register for a Virtus training, sign the Code of Conduct, answer the Background Questionnaire, and submit the background check information.
+Step 1: Go to www.virtus.org, register for a VIRTUS training, review and sign the Code of Conduct, answer the Background Questionnaire, and submit the Background Check information.

 Step 3: Turn in the Background Disclosure and Authorization Form Appendix B1 to your supervisor.
 Appendix B1 is faxed to the Office of Child and Youth Protection by the parish or school: 888-820-6032.